 Subp.
-14. Disqualification of appeals examiner.
+1415.
+Disqualification of appeals examiner.

-- A. The chief appeals examiner shall remove an appeals examiner from any case where the appeals examiner believes that presiding over the case would create the appearance of unfairness or impropriety.
+A. The chief appeals examiner shall remove an appeals examiner from any case where the appeals examiner believes that presiding over the case would create the appearance of unfairness or impropriety.
 No appeals examiner may hear any case where any of the parties to the appeal are related to the appeals examiner by blood or marriage.
 An appeals examiner must not hear any case if the appeals examiner has a financial or personal interest in the outcome.
-An appeals examiner having knowledge of such a relationship or interest must immediately notify the chief appeals examiner and be removed from the case. - B. A party may move for the removal of an appeals examiner by written application of the party together with a statement of the basis for removal.
+An appeals examiner having knowledge of such a relationship or interest must immediately notify the chief appeals examiner and be removed from the case.

+B. A party may move for the removal of an appeals examiner by written application of the party together with a statement of the basis for removal.
 Upon the motion of the party, the chief appeals examiner must decide whether the appeals examiner may hear the particular case.
+Removal of an appeals examiner under this paragraph is at the discretion of the chief appeals examiner.

 Subp.
-15. Status of eligibility and benefits pending appeal.
+1516.
+Status of eligibility and benefits pending appeal.